HomeCommunityEco NewsComposting Magic: When You Feed the Earth You Feed the Future

 Mr Rochfort added, “Compost is one of nature’s essential building blocks and can help address many pressing issues humanity faces today due to climate change, such as soil moisture loss and polluted runoff entering our waterways.
 Beyond this, compost is a wonderful addition to soil, enhancing plant growth, improving nutrient retention, and storing carbon.
 There’s no other product that matches compost in versatility, and it can also help reduce your spending on fertilisers and extra water.”

+ICAW Australia is an initiative of the Centre for Organic Research & Education (CORE), a not-for-profit organisation delivering year-round research, education, and awareness programs in organic practices.
+CORE also coordinates National Organic Week Australia (NOW), further supporting community engagement and positive environmental change.
 ICAW thanks sponsors of this year’s event, with Platinum sponsors comprising the Queensland Department of Environment, Tourism, Science and Innovation (QLD DETSI) and Penrith City Council; Gold sponsors, NSW Environment Protection Authority (EPA) and Cleanaway; and Bronze sponsor, Ku-ring-gai Council in northern Sydney.

 Subscribe & Get Free Membership in our Conscious Living Community